Tangent curves to degenerating hypersurfaces

-\begin{customthm}{A}[Theorem \ref{prop: degeneration formula}] There exists a natural bivariant class for the morphism \eqref{eqn: family of moduli spaces}, producing a family of virtual fundamental classes on the fibres satisfying the conservation of number principle.
-For $t \neq 0$ this coincides with the usual virtual class for the moduli space of logarithmic stable maps to the smooth pair $(\PP^2,Z_t)$. \end{customthm} For $t =0$, however, we obtain something new.
-Note that since $\Xcal_0$ is logarithmically singular, it is not even a priori clear that its moduli space should carry a virtual class.
+satisfying the conservation of number principle.
+If a fibre $\Xcal_t$ is logarithmically smooth, then this class coincides with the usual virtual fundamental class for the space of logarithmic stable maps; otherwise, the class we construct is new.\end{customthm}

-In fact, the virtual class on the central fibre produces new information.
-The moduli space of logarithmic stable maps to $\Xcal_0$ coincides with the moduli space of ordinary stable maps to the divisor (Lemma \ref{lem: factor through D} and Proposition \ref{prop: identification of moduli spaces}):

-This space decomposes into open and closed substacks by fixing the degree of the stable map over each component of $\Delta$.
-The virtual class $[\Kup^{\log}(\Xcal_0)]^{\virt}$ similarly decomposes, and we thus obtain a refinement of the logarithmic Gromov--Witten invariants of $(\PP^2,E)$, into contributions from the individual components of the central fibre.

-Although the main example of $E$ degenerating to $\Delta$ serves as our motivation, the degeneration formula is proved in a much more general context.
-In particular, it is not necessary for the moduli problem to have virtual dimension zero.
-The precise setting and assumptions are spelled out in the main body of the paper.
+We are most interested in cases where the general fibre $\Xcal_{t \neq 0}$ is logarithmically smooth but the central fibre $\Xcal_0$ is not.
+In this situation, $\Xcal \to \Aaff^{\!
+1}$ will not be logarithmically smooth.

+These hypotheses incorporate at least two distinct classes of examples.
+The first are hypersurface degenerations, in which $\Xcal = X \times \Aaff^{\!
+1}$ with divisorial logarithmic structure induced by a degenerating family of hypersurfaces in $X$.
+This is the situation we focus on in this paper.

+The second are degenerations of varieties, where we take all logarithmic structures to be trivial.
+This latter class includes the types of degenerations appearing in the classical degeneration formula, however equipped with the trivial logarithmic structure instead of the more standard logarithmic structure encoding the degeneration.
+It would be interesting to compare the central fibre contributions of Theorem~\ref{thm: degeneration formula introduction} to those which appear in the classical degeneration formula.
+We speculate that the virtual push-forward methods developed below can be adapted for this purpose, and plan to return to this in future work.
+We thank the anonymous referee for suggesting this additional direction.

+Theorem~\ref{thm: degeneration formula introduction} produces a virtual class on the central fibre, but it does not provide a method to compute it.
+In the rest of this paper, we develop new tools to solve this problem.
+These tools are specific to the setting of hypersurface degenerations, though we anticipate that variants may be applied in other contexts.